webplantmedia/eventpress-pro/readme.txt

 No, but that doesn't necessarily mean it's perfect.
 Please report any bugs to us, and be sure to update whenever a new version is available.

-= Is there a way to add more HTML tags accepted for the map and video textarea? = Yes, you can use the filter agentpress_featured_listings_allowed_html.
+= Is there a way to add more HTML tags accepted for the map and video textarea? = Yes, you can use the filter eventpress_featured_listings_allowed_html.